Jaws 3-D: Development and writing

 David Brown and Richard Zanuck, the producers for the first two films, originally pitched the second Jaws sequel as a spoof named Jaws 3, People 0.
-Matty Simmons, fresh off the success of National Lampoon's Animal House, was brought in as producer, with Brown and Zanuck taking on executive producer roles.
+In 1979, Variety reported that the film would be produced by Matty Simmons, fresh off the success of National Lampoon's Animal House, with Zanuck and Brown serving as executive producers.
 Simmons outlined a story and commissioned National Lampoon writers John Hughes and Todd Carroll for a script.
 Joe Dante was briefly pursued as a director.
-The project was shut down due to conflicts with Universal Studios.
-David Brown later said that the studio attitude was that a spoof would have been a mistake and that it would be like "fouling in your own nest.
-We should have fouled the nest.
-It would have been golden, maybe even platinum."
+The project was also to star Bo Derek and Richard Dreyfuss.
+The project was shut down as Steven Spielberg, who directed the first film, managed to convince Universal to not make the film by threatening to never work with the studio again.
+However, industry magazines also reported that the project failed because Zanuck and Brown wanted to produce a PG rated film, while Universal wished to include material which would have 'destined' the film to be rated R. According to Simmons, Zanuck and Brown preferred the original script, while Simmons also had other creative differences with Universal.
+David Brown later said that the studio attitude was that a spoof would have been a mistake and that it would be like "fouling in your own nest," although he himself felt that the project would have been successful.

 Alan Landsburg bought the rights to produce the film.
 He attempted to involve experimental filmmaker Murray Lerner in Jaws 3, telling him that people at the Marineland theme park in Florida had seen his 1978 3D film Sea Dream.
 Lerner said that his "heart sank" when he was sent the first script of Jaws 3-D, saying, "I can't really get involved in this".
 As the production already had an art director, Lerner, who didn't like the script, declined to be involved in the film.